ruwatana/swifixture/README.md

 Additionally, it is limited to our defined primitive types such as `String`, `Int`, `Double`, etc.

-If you want to use custom types, you consider to use override settings or contribute to Swifixture!
+If you want to use custom types, consider using override settings or contribute to Swifixture!

 ## 🤝 Contributing